Bring the Campaign for Free Expression to Your Campus

 - Chalking for Reason:

-- Flyering for Free Expression: Research speech restrictions on campus (including in the residence halls).
+- Flyering for Free Expression: Research speech restrictions on campus (including in residence halls).
 Create flyers that publicize vague and limiting restrictions on speech through flyering, leading up to possible petitioning and challenging the regulations.

 For the Campaign for Free Expression: